UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 3  Sep-12-2019 07:06    Morning Ride  Ride  2192     12.84   Stopped for photo of sunrise
 4  Sep-12-2019 17:28  Afternoon Ride  Ride  1891     12.48  Tired by the end of the week.
 ```

-First we would need to split the column separating the date and the time
-and rename the labels:

 ``` python
 dates = (cycling['Date'].str.split(' ', expand=True)